nitad54448/Sauerbrey/Q-control.md

 ### A. The Step-Response Fit
 To extract the Q-factor, fit the transient amplitude data from Demod 2 to one or two exponential decays

 $$A(t) = A_0 \cdot e^{-t_0/\tau_0} + A_1 \cdot e^{-t_1/\tau_1} + C$$

 Here, $C$ represents an offset whose magnitude is related to the 50% (or whatever value) steady-state baseline.
-If there are parasitic capacitance (like I have) there will be a short peak just at the moment of changing the voltage.
-The data to fit must be only that of the decay.
+There might be a short peak just at the moment of changing the voltage.
+The data to fit must be only that of the decay, after this peak.
 There are several ways to do it, I implemented two methods in the v3 code.

 **Data slicing with Knee Detection:**
  To isolate the pure decay curve, if there is no peak when the SigOut 1 amplitude is changed, the Knee Detector works quite well.